-The simplest reason for the second SLI PCIe slot to be x8 is because PCs have a limited amount of PCIe lanes coming from the CPU and therefore, they have to be shared among the two graphics cards.
+The most straightforward reason for the second SLI PCIe slot to be x8 is that PCs have limited PCIe lanes coming from the CPU and must be shared among the two graphics cards.

 A full x16 slot uses 16 lanes.
-If you have two full x16 slots that will amount to 32 lanes and no commercial computers have that many amount of PCIe lanes available!
+If you have two full x16 slots, that will amount to 32 lanes, and no commercial computers have that considerable amount of PCIe lanes available!

-Hence, while ideally all graphics cards are built to occupy 16 lanes, in the case of SLI, the CPU lanes are divided equally among the top and second PCIe slot i,e x8/x8.
+Hence, while ideally, all graphics cards are built to occupy 16 lanes, in the case of SLI, the CPU lanes are divided equally among the top and second PCIe slots, i.e., x8/x8.

-Fortunately, most of graphics cards do not fully saturate an x16 PCIe connection.
-In fact, even a high end graphics card will not saturate the v3.0 x16 PCIe slot let alone the newer PCIe v4.
-Hence dividing the lanes count often has minimal affect on the overall performance.
-However, in certain situations the different can be quite noticeable.
+Fortunately, most graphics cards do not thoroughly saturate an x16 PCIe connection.
+Even a high-end graphics card will not saturate the v3.0 x16 PCIe slot, let alone the newer PCIe v4.
+Hence dividing the lanes count often has minimal effect on the overall performance.
+However, in certain situations, the difference can be noticeable.

-In the following text we talk in detail about why is second x16 slot in SLI PCIe x8, how the motherboard slots are configured and whether it has any effect on the GPU performance.
+The following text details why the second x16 slot is in SLI PCIe x8, how the motherboard slots are configured, and whether it affects the GPU performance.

 So What is the x16 Slot and its Type?

-x16 slot is the largest slot that is you can find on any motherboard.
-However, it is also the most confusing in terms of how many PCIe lane count it offers.
+x16 slot is the largest slot you can find on any motherboard.
+However, it could be more transparent regarding how many PCIe lane count it offers.

-There are basically three types of PCIe x16 slot,
+There are three types of PCIe x16 slots,

-- Full x16 Slot – This is the primary x16 slot with 16 PCIe lanes.
-If you have single graphics card, this is the slot you want to use.
+- Full x16 Slot – This is the primary x16 slot with 16 PCIe lanes—this slot you want to use if you have a single graphics card.
 The first PCIe x16 slot always offers full 16 lanes coming from the CPU.

 - x16(x8) – The x16(x8) is the topic of this article today.
-This is often found on motherboards built of NVIDIA SLI setup.
+This is often found on motherboards built with NVIDIA SLI setups.
 This is not the primary, but the second x16 slot on your motherboard.
-This slot also receives lanes from the CPU, but shares the lanes with the primary x16 slot.
+This slot also receives lanes from the CPU but shares the lanes with the primary x16 slot.

-- x16(x4) – This is a an x16 slot that merely has 4 PCIe lanes often coming from the motherboard chipset and not from the CPU.
-This is used for medium sized cards like an SSD expansion card etc.
+- x16(x4) – This is an x16 slot with merely 4 PCIe lanes, often coming from the motherboard chipset and not from the CPU.
+This is used for medium-sized cards like an SSD expansion card etc.

 How are SLI Motherboards Configured?

-The MSI MPG Z490 Gaming Carbon WiFi motherboard above is a great example of how an SLI motherboard with multiple x16 slots, but with varying lane count, is configured.
+The MSI MPG Z490 Gaming Carbon WiFi motherboard above is an excellent example of how an SLI motherboard with multiple x16 slots but varying lane count is configured.

-Here the first x16 slot has 16 physical lanes and the second has 8 physical lanes.
+Here the first x16 slot has 16 physical lanes, and the second has eight physical lanes.
 Both the first and second x16 slots get their PCIe lanes from the CPU.
 The third slot at the bottom is an x4 slot and receives its lanes from the mother chipset (Z490 chipset)